afondiel/Self-Driving-Cars-Perception-and-Deep-Learning-Free-Course-freeCodeCamp/02-2D-Object-Detection-YOLO.md

 Given an input image x , we want to find the `function` (algorithm) that produces an output vector that includes the coordinates of the top-left of the box, x_min and y_min, and the coordinates of the lower right corner of the box, x_max and y_max, and a class score Sclass1 to Sclassk.

-- `YOLO (You Only Look Once)` is one of the ConvNet capable of producing this kind of outcome.
+- `YOLO (You Only Look Once)` is one of the ConvNet capable of producing this result.

 ## 2D Object Detection: Key Concepts